 : and then put the new path we want to add.
 In this example, we will add

 Remove Existing Path

-In order to remove existing path we should copy the PATH variable value and then remove the path we want to remove.
-Then set new PATH variable.
+In order to remove the existing path, we should copy the PATH variable value and then remove the path we want to remove.
+Then set the new PATH variable.

 Export PATH Variable

 Newly created PATH variable will be available for the current shell sessions.
-If we need to made this available for all other sessions we should export PATH variable to all other sessions with
+If we need to make this available for all other sessions we should export PATH variable to all other sessions with

 export command like below.

 $ export PATH

 Make PATH Variable Persistent